• Skip to main content

 Day 2

-• Uncover the pre-ferment.
+• Uncover the wet leaven.
 It should be nice and bubbly and have a pleasant, slightly fruity, alcoholic aroma.

-• Lightly oil a 900g loaf tin and line the base with baking paper.
+• Lightly oil your loaf tin and line the base with baking paper.
 Dust with rye flour.

-• Pour the loose dough in the tin.
+• Spoon the loose dough in the tin.
 Smooth the surface with the back of a spoon.
 Sprinkle with mixed seeds and heavily dredge with rye flour.

 • Leave to rise.
 This can take 1½-3 hours (this largely depends on the temperature of your kitchen) when the surface of the bread starts to crack.
 It’s ready to bake.

-• Pre-heat the oven 30 minutes before baking to 230°C fan° *See notes or as high as it will go.
+• Preheat the oven 30 minutes before baking to 230°C fan. *See notes or as high as it will go.
 Place a tray of water at the bottom of the oven.
-Put the loaf in the oven and bake for 40 minutes turning half way through baking.
+Put the loaf in the oven and bake for 40 minutes turning 180 degrees (so the front is now at the back of the oven) half way through baking.

 • Remove from the oven and tip it out of the tin and cool on a wire rack.